awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-replicationconfiguration-rules.md

 `Prefix`  <a name="cfn-s3-bucket-replicationconfiguration-rules-prefix"></a>
 An object key name prefix that identifies the object or objects to which the rule applies\.
 The maximum prefix length is 1,024 characters\.
 To include all objects in a bucket, specify an empty string\.
+Replacement must be made for object keys containing special characters \(such as carriage returns\) when using XML requests\.
+For more information, see [ XML related object key constraints](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html#object-key-xml-related-constraints)\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)